Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 - Colorado State has played eight games, with four wins against the spread.

-- This season, the Rams have two against the spread wins in three games as a favorite of 3.5 points or more.
+- The Rams have covered the spread twice this season when favored by 3.5 points or more (in three chances).

-- Colorado State's games this year have hit the over one time in seven opportunities (14.3%).

-- The Rams average 23.9 points per game, comparable to the 21.9 per contest the Cowboys allow.
+- The Rams score 23.9 points per game, comparable to the 21.9 per matchup the Cowboys allow.

 - Colorado State is 3-1 against the spread and 3-2 overall in games when it puts up more than 21.9 points.

-- Colorado State is 2-3 against the spread and 2-4 overall when the team churns out more than 320.8 yards.
+- In games that Colorado State totals over 320.8 yards, the team is 2-3 against the spread and 2-4 overall.

-- The Rams have seven giveaways this season, while the Cowboys have nine takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.